FIXTradingCommunity/tablature/md2interfaces/README.md

 # md2interfaces

-The interfaces2md utilty translates a markdown document into an Orchestra interfaces file.
+The interfaces2md utilty translates a Markdown document into an Orchestra interfaces file.

 Supported elements include: